qwertie/ecsharp/lemp/install.md

 ![](lemp-install-1.png)

+**Note**: the instructions below are for Visual Studio.
+To use LeMP on Linux or Mac, use LeMP.exe instead (it works under mono).
+For example, use `mono LeMP.exe --editor` to run its built-in editor.

+For very esoteric reasons (long story short: blame Microsoft), LeMP/LLLPG are distributed in two separate parts: the Single-File Generator (Custom Tool), and the syntax highlighter.

-Next, browse to the `Lib\LeMP` folder and run `Lib\LeMP\LoycFileGeneratorForVs.exe` to install the LeMP and LLLPG Custom Tools (a.k.a.
+So, browse to the `Lib\LeMP` folder and run `Lib\LeMP\LoycFileGeneratorForVs.exe` to install the LeMP & LLLPG Custom Tools (a.k.a.
 Single-File Generators).
 Make sure your version of Visual Studio is listed, and click Register (install).

-**Note**: to use LeMP on Linux or Mac, use LeMP.exe instead (it works under mono).
-For example, use `mono LeMP.exe --editor` to run its built-in editor.

 ![](lemp-install-2.png)